The Banner Saga: Gameplay

 The Banner Saga is an interactive story, meaning that several events may or may not happen depending on the player's choices.
-The game follows two playable characters, each having their own story that ultimately merges into one.
+The game follows two groups of playable characters, each having their own story that ultimately merges into one.
 The core of the game is a single-player campaign of turn-based combat engagements inspired by games such as Final Fantasy Tactics and Shining Force, with the player controlling and being able to build up a party of characters with complementary abilities.
 The game deliberately avoids certain conventions of action-oriented computer role-playing games such as the focus on a young lone hero's story, looting and buying items, or reloading a saved game state after defeat.
 Instead, the developers intended to tell the story of the player's caravan as a whole, and encourage players to accept and deal with the consequences of any defeats they may encounter.

 The Banner Saga centers on the return of the Dredge, a warlike race that despises humans, led by Bellower, a nigh-invincible Dredge who leads them on a warpath.
 As a wandering army sent to fight against the Dredge and find a weakness for Bellower, the caravan make many difficult decisions that would shape the fate of both man and Varl.
 Meanwhile, a darkness starts to encompass the world as a giant serpent causes massive earthquakes and breaches across the lands.